Garmin 55 Review

 The Garmin 55 was one of the top performers in our video quality testing, losing out only to the titular dual cameras of the Vantrue N2 Pro Uber Dual.

 So why didn't the Garmin 55 come out on top after our video quality tests?
 It does have a couple significant flaws.
 First off, its field of view is only 106˚, as compared to the 160˚+ offered by most cameras.
-While this does make distant objects look a bit clearer, it's not to an extent that you can identify license plates from much farther away.
-That narrower field of view does create nicer looking shots for sharing with your friends, as wide angle lenses can look a bit unnaturally wide.
+While this does make distant objects look a bit clearer and the image look more natural, it's not to an extent that you can identify license plates from much farther away.
+That narrower field of view does create nicer-looking shots for sharing with your friends, as wide-angle lenses can look a bit unnaturally wide.
 However, for documenting traffic accidents that extra peripheral vision can be crucial and definitely gives you a better chance of capturing meaningful footage.

 The other major flaw of the Garmi 55's camera is its night time footage.
 While that footage generally still looks clear and crisp, even a bit of light from a street lamp tends to washout license plates, making them unreadable.
 Bottom line, the Garmin 55's video is excellent if your major goal is to document a road trip in an aesthetically pleasing manner, but isn't the most effective for capturing meaningful footage from a driving incident.